 First Initial + Last Name: firstname.lastname@example.org

 The above-mentioned rules how to make a professional email account are not aimed at restricting your imagination or creativity in composing email requisites.
 Obviously, there are some cases when a business is associated with a certain level of creativity when personnel has to express its uniqueness in any aspect including email address.
-However, in most situations, professionalisms means an exclusion of extra features and focuses on strict and accurate data such as name and surname in the electronic mail account.
+However, in most situations, professionalisms mean exclusion of extra features and focus on strict and accurate data such as name and surname in the electronic mail account.